LogoOsome

 As you are not making any profits as a Representative Office, you don’t have to file profit tax returns.
 You may apply to the Inland Revenue Department for an exemption from filing profit tax returns or file annual profit tax returns on a “NIL” basis.

-Who can open a Representative Office in Hong Kong?
+Who Can Open a Representative Office in Hong Kong?

 If you have a company in Hong Kong, it can’t have a Representative Office.
 It’s a form specifically designed for foreign businesses to explore Hong Kong.